sjose5/100DaysOfCloud/Journey/001-My-first-day.md

 <!-- This is a template you can use for quick progress days.
 It removes a lot of the steps we encourage you to share in the longer template 000-DAY-ARTICLE-LONG-TEMPLATE.MD-->

-# Creating a IAM User, enabling MFA for root account and adding IAM password policy
+# Creating a IAM User, Enabling MFA for Root Account and Adding IAM Password Policy

 ## Cloud Research